jlxip/RealDRAM/README.md

 Even if only a bit has been changed, the whole byte starts to rot.
 However, it's only necessary to change one bit (any) to refresh a whole byte.

-To refresh a byte, a naive approach could be to NAND it twice.
-Better than that, one could NAND it with an origin which is known to be `1`.
+To refresh a byte, an option is to NAND any of its bits twice.

 ### Memory mapped I/O 🖮
 The VM supports simple I/O.